 Roughly five percent of the housing stock in the unincorporated county is multi-family (see Table 2-15 in Section 2) due to the low population levels and lack of infrastructure present outside of cities.
 Accordingly, there is a 95% chance (or higher) that a residential care facility for seven or more would be proposed in a single-family structure.
-Nearly all of the housing units in unincorporated areas contain six or fewer rooms (excluding kitchens and bathrooms), with three or four of these rooms serving as bedrooms.
+Nearly all of the housing units in unincorporated areas contain six or fewer rooms

+(excluding kitchens and bathrooms), with three or four of these rooms serving as bedrooms.
 The state's overcrowding threshold starts at 1.01 persons per room and severe overcrowding is defined as 1.50 persons per room.
 If residential care facilities for seven or more were treated as any other residential use, seven occupants would be considered to live in overcrowded conditions in a six-room housing unit, with severe overcrowding occurring at nine occupants (even when excluding the operator, the operator's family, and any staff).

-As part of Program 33, the County will evaluate and remove unnecessary and non-objective standards for residential care homes for seven or more, including consideration to amend the population density requirement for unlicensed care facilities, while balancing the desire to avoid overcrowded conditions.
+As part of Program 33, the County will evaluate whether the conditional use permit process is a constraint to the development of residential care facilities that serve seven or more residents based on timing, cost, and approval certainty, and will amend the permitting process and/or parking standards if the County determines that either is a constraint.
+Additionally, the county will remove unnecessary and non-objective standards for residential care homes for seven or more, including consideration to amend the population density requirement for unlicensed care facilities, while balancing the desire to avoid overcrowded conditions.